Corantin/NomaSoft.Website/README.md

 - Skip-to-content link, focus styles, and semantic landmarks are included.
 - Metadata and Open Graph tags are localized per page.
 - JSON-LD defines Organization, Service, CreativeWork, WebSite, and Breadcrumb schemas.
-- CSP, HSTS, Referrer-Policy, Permissions-Policy, and X-Content-Type-Options headers are configured in `next.config.mjs`.
+- CSP, HSTS, Referrer-Policy, Permissions-Policy, and X-Content-Type-Options headers are configured in `next.config.ts`.